-- Continue the restoration of Planted Ancient Woodland Sites (PAWS) to Native and Honorary Native Woodland. - Provide opportunities for informal and formal public and community enjoyment.
+• Continue the restoration of Planted Ancient Woodland Sites (PAWS) to Native and Honorary Native Woodland.

-- Manage designated habitats towards recovering or favourable condition. - Protect sites of heritage and cultural value. - Manage woodlands through increased diversity of species and age that will be better-suited to meeting the multiple challenges of predicted climate change.
+- Manage designated habitats towards recovering or favourable condition. - Protect sites of heritage and cultural value. - Manage woodlands through increased diversity of species and age that will be better-suited to meeting the multiple challenges of predicted climate change. - Secure and grow the natural capital value of the Nation's forests. - Create networks of open and dynamic habitats linked through woodland rides, riversides and dedicated corridors. - Be open to opportunities to deliver landscape management and increase biodiversity in different ways.
+This could involve the development of natural processes and reintroductions of wildlife that will facilitate an increase in biodiversity.